CBB752Spring2016/CBB752Spring2016.github.io/index.md

 #### 4. Structure Analysis

 4.1 Propose a tool that calculate distance between two alpha carbons from a PDB file.
-(The program should output a distance between two atoms in angstroms) (Gawain, Calvin)
+(The program should output a distance between two atoms in angstroms) (Gawain, Calvin, Nathan)

 4.2 Propose a tool that calculate the Lennard-Jones potential based on the input of a PDB file consisting of just alpha carbons and a query point’s xyz coordinates.
-(Gawain)
+(Gawain, Nathan)

 4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates in PDB format.(Kevin, Gawain, Nathan)